 Step 1: Try Backcountry Skiing or Riding for the First Time

-Recommended: rent gear to try it out for the first couple of times.
-We have rental packages with beacon, shovel, probe, Blizzard touring skis, Tecnica touring boots or Jones snowboards available in our office.
+Sign up for Backcountry 1.0 (single day) or take a 2.5 day Women’s Intro to Backcountry Clinic.
+We recommend renting gear to try it out for the first couple of times.
+We have rental packages with beacon, shovel, probe, Fischer touring skis and boots, or Jones snowboards available in our office.

 Intermediate Backcountry Skiers/Riders